ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/README.md

 treating it only as a collection of forward-inference kernels.

-When an operation maps directly to an optimized CMSIS-DSP C kernel, its forward pass uses that kernel.
-For example, dot products use `arm_dot_prod_f32`, fully connected matrix-vector products use `arm_mat_vec_mult_f32`, and matrix products use `arm_mat_mult_f32`.
+When an operation maps directly to an optimized CMSIS-DSP C kernel, its forward pass uses the kernel matching `T`.
+For example, float32 dot products use `arm_dot_prod_f32` and float16 dot products use `arm_dot_prod_f16`; the corresponding fully connected and matrix products use the f32 or f16 matrix kernels.
 These kernels provide implementations optimized for the selected Arm target, including Helium implementations where available.

 The CMSIS-DSP C++ expression system is particularly useful in backward rules, which often combine element-wise computation with accumulation.
 A typical